 Concepts such as “relationship generated disadvantage” and “compensation”, where the stay-at-home parent‘s career has been curtailed by the duties of running the home and caring for the children, are rarely applied in practice as there are rather narrow criteria to fulfil.

 In many cases, the principles that emanate from the higher courts when dividing assets on divorce, despite their memorable labels, are of little relevance to the couple involved.
 What a court is striving to achieve in all cases is “fairness”.
 That may require one party to be kept out of his or her share of the assets until the children have left home, or both parties moving into much smaller properties than they are used to, or dipping into one party’s inheritance to adjust the capital more evenly.
 Where trusts or companies hold the bulk of the wealth used by the family, lawyers and the courts often have to be very creative to find a way to get to a solution that might be seen as fair by an impartial observer.
 At higher asset levels and when matters get international, they are often very complex in legal terms.

 So whilst the principles and bons mots handed down by the best legal brains in the biggest money cases can be helpful reading for judges across the country, their aim remains achieving fairness through a pragmatic approach to the case in front of them.
 All cases turn on their own facts, but in most instances, needs and resources are the important factors.

-In the meantime, if you would like to talk to us about education, arrangements for children or any other aspect of family law, please give us a ring on 01223 443333 to make an appointment to see Gail, Sue, Simon or Adam.
+If you would like to talk to us about any aspect of family law, please give us a ring on 01223 443333 to make an appointment to see Gail, Sue, Simon or Adam.
 Or from November, our new partner Tricia Ashton!